• Skip to primary navigation

 This post may contain affiliate links.
 Please read my affiliate policy.

 The essence of fall comes together in this easy to make creamy spread.
-Slather it on toast, biscuits, waffles or top Creamy Oatmeal.
+Slather it on toast, biscuits, waffles or top oatmeal.
+You can make this stovetop condiment with Homemade Pumpkin Puree or store-bought.
 This Pumpkin Butter recipe is freezer-friendly and makes a generous gift.
-This recipe is vegetarian, vegan + gluten free.
+This recipe is vegetarian, vegan and easily gluten free.

 Pumpkin Butter slathered on three biscuits with cute little pumpkins around